PKKnezevic/Kolokvij/index.md

 ### Documents

 Markdown doesn't have all the bells and whistles of word processors like Microsoft Word, but it's good enough for creating basic documents like assignments and letters.
 You can use a Markdown document authoring application to create and export Markdown-formatted documents to PDF or HTML file format.
-The PDF part is key, because once you have a PDF document, you can do anything with it â€” print it, email it, or upload it to a website.
+The PDF part is key, because once you have a PDF document, you can do anything with it — print it, email it, or upload it to a website.

 Here are some Markdown document authoring applications I recommend: